gregorybooma/masis/README.md

 # MaSIS

-MaSIS (Marine Species Identification System) is a web application for the manual annotation of marine species captured on photographs.
+Marine Species Identification System (MaSIS) is a web application for the manual identification and automatic spatial coverage calculation of marine species captured on photographs.

 ## License